awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 If you enabled Windows support on a cluster that is earlier than a Kubernetes or platform version listed in the [Prerequisites](#windows-support-prerequisites), then you must first remove the `vpc-resource-controller` and `vpc-admission-webhook` from your data plane\.
 They're deprecated and no longer needed because the functionality that they provided is now enabled on the control plane\.

 1. Uninstall the `vpc-resource-controller` with the following command\.
 Use this command regardless of which tool you originally installed it with\.
-Replace *region\-code* \(only the instance of that text after `/manifests/`\) with the AWS Region that your cluster is in\.
+Replace `region-code` \(only the instance of that text after `/manifests/`\) with the AWS Region that your cluster is in\.

    ```
    kubectl delete -f https://s3.us-west-2.amazonaws.com/amazon-eks/manifests/region-code/vpc-resource-controller/latest/vpc-resource-controller.yaml